Women’s Animal Center

-Founded in 1869 before women even had the right to vote, the Women’s Humane Society has the distinction of being the first animal shelter and the first formal animal adoptions program in the U.S. The humane movement had arrived in the U.S. only three years earlier, and the organization’s founders believed that a system that would decrease the number of animals running in the streets of Philadelphia was critical to building a more caring community.
+Founded in 1869 before women even had the right to vote, the Women’s Animal Center has the distinction of being the first animal shelter and the first formal animal adoptions program in the U.S. The humane movement had arrived in the U.S. only three years earlier, and the organization’s founders believed that a system that would decrease the number of animals running in the streets of Philadelphia was critical to building a more caring community.
 A century-and-a-half later, the society, now located in suburban Bensalem, Pa., offers a shelter and adoption program for homeless animals, a nationally-accredited animal hospital, dog training classes, and community education programs.
 In the tradition of founder Caroline Earle White, the Board of Directors is 100% comprised of women who are leaders in the community.

 When Catherine Malkemes was named CEO in 2012, she was already familiar with Your Part-Time Controller from her years as Executive Director of Member Relations for Philadelphia’s public broadcasting station WHYY.
 She was also aware of YPTC’s commitment to the community: for many years, YPTC staff have volunteered to man the phone lines during WHYY’S fund drive telethons.

 “I have a background in nonprofit management.
 I identified pretty quickly that Women’s Humane Society had accounting needs,” she recalls.
 “I was new in my position.
 I reached out to YPTC to explain the situation, and the rest is history.”
 She asked YPTC for help in closing out the books each month, preparing for the audit, and updating accounting processes.

 YPTC helped the society to restructure its accounting systems, creating a clear chart of accounts across various departments and implementing consistent bookkeeping procedures.
 An inventory system was established for the veterinary hospital.